 How does it work?

 NYC GeoSearch is built on Pelias, the open source geocoding engine that powered Mapzen Search.
-It uses authoritative Property Address Directory (PAD) data from the NYC Planning's Geographic Systems Section.
+It uses authoritative Property Address Directory (PAD) data from the NYC Planning's Citywide Geo Section (A team in the Information Technology Division).
 Since this data contains ranges of addresses, it's normalized and expanded into discrete address rows that Pelias understands.

 Learn more on GitHub: